Broadway Junction station: Complex renovation and later years

 The entire complex was renovated from 1999 to 2001.
 The design bid for the project was awarded in May 1996.
 As part of the project, an abandoned mezzanine and adjacent staircases were removed, a new station booth was built and the public address system was improved.
 In 2001, as part of the work a piece of artwork made by Al Loving titled Brooklyn, New Morning was installed in the station.
 This piece of art consists of 75 unique glass panels arranged in a series throughout the complex and a mosaic mural wall that is 7-10 ft.
 This installation was part of MTA Arts & Design's program to install artwork in stations that undergo rehabilitations.
 Other necessary improvements were also completed as part of the project.
 For a long time, the stations within the complex went by three different names: the original Eastern Parkway on the BMT Jamaica Line, Broadway Junction on the BMT Canarsie Line, and Broadway–East New York (IND Fulton Street Line).
 Conformity between the station names was established in 2003.

 As part of a project initiated in 2017 in which 200 blocks of land in East New York were rezoned for housing and improvements to area parks and schools were planned, the New York City Economic Development Corporation initiated a study to foster economic growth around Broadway Junction as a transit hub with residential and commercial uses.
 In 2018, the MTA announced several further improvements to the Broadway Junction station: new elevators for the Fulton Street Line platforms, as well as staircases for the Canarsie Line platforms and Jamaica Line platforms.
+Plans for the Interborough Express, a light rail line using the Bay Ridge Branch right of way, were announced in 2023.
+As part of the project, a light rail station at Atlantic Avenue has been proposed next to the existing subway station.

 Mayor Eric Adams announced in May 2023 that the MTA would spend $400 million on improvements at the Broadway Junction station, including seven elevators, a new entrance on Van Sinderen Avenue directly to the Canarsie Line platforms, and replacement of all of the complex's escalators.
 In addition, the city government would spend $95 million to build pedestrian plazas around the station.
 AtkinsRéalis was hired in June 2024 to design the station's renovation, including accessibility improvements.
 Work on the project began in 2025, despite concerns from local residents that the project would result in gentrification.
 The MTA also announced in 2025 that a customer service center would open at the station.

-Plans for the Interborough Express, a light rail line using the Bay Ridge Branch right of way, were announced in 2023.
-As part of the project, a light rail station at Atlantic Avenue has been proposed next to the existing subway station.
+By 2026, a direct connection between the Fulton Street and Canarsie lines' platforms was planned to be complete that year, and the elevators were being installed.